 CELT values the improvement of teaching and learning for all instructors at the University of Kentucky.
 We frequently collaborate with the Graduate School to ensure that the graduate students are empowered to do their best work in our classrooms and beyond as they advance in their careers.
 In addition to consultations and workshops for graduate instructors (often in partnership with college or department TA development programs), we lead sessions during the campus-wide TA Orientation and teach courses in the Graduate School's Preparing Future Faculty program.

 CELT has frequently partnered with academic units on campus in the service of international grants and partnerships.
-We have worked in long-term engagements with visiting faculty from China, Iraq, Afghanistan, and Pakistan, in partnerships with the College of Engineering, the Gatton College of Business and Economics, and the ESL Program in the College of Arts and Sciences.
+We have worked in long-term engagements with visiting faculty from China, Iraq, Afghanistan, and Pakistan, in partnerships with the International Center, the College of Engineering, the Gatton College of Business and Economics, and the ESL Program in the College of Arts and Sciences.
 CELT provides professional and educational development services for international faculty, with the aim of improving the learning conditions at their home institutions.